agenium-scale/boost.simd/doc/tutorial_mathematical.md

 Mathematical functions can be very expensive, so using a vectorized version of these functions is of great benefit, especially if you have a large input array.
-**Boost.SIMD**  includes vectorized versions of all common mathematical functions The developers of **Boost.SIMD** take numerical precisions very seriously, so all of these functions are extremely accurate despite being highly optimized.
+**@projectname**  includes vectorized versions of all common mathematical functions The developers of **@projectname** take numerical precisions very seriously, so all of these functions are extremely accurate despite being highly optimized.
 Please refer to the section
 @ref numerical-precision and @ref performance for further details.